Afforestation projects of NHA to be managed by forest department

 -

-Afforestation projects of NHA to be managed by forest departmentJanuary 19, 2017Print : Islamabad
+Afforestation projects of NHA to be managed by forest departmentJanuary 19, 2017Print : National

 For scientific and proper management of plantation by the provincial forest departments, NHA will coordinate with them to finalize mutually agreed terms and conditions including satisfactory monitoring and evaluation systems.
 The policy pointed out that the plantation would be undertaken under the general principle that it would in no way endanger or affect condition of the road pavement and that it would not hinder smooth flow of traffic or disturb overhead and underground utility limes.